Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$: Introduction

 \section{Introduction}

 This paper is devoted to studying the global dynamics of solutions to the energy subcritical defocusing semilinear wave equation

-in $\mathbb{R}^{3+1}$ with $1<p<5$.
+in $\mathbb{R}^{1+3}$ with $1<p<5$.

-The existence of global classical solution has early been obtained by J\"{o}rgens in \cite{Jorgens61:energysub:NLW:lowerd}, with various kinds of extensions in \cite{Brenner79:globalregularity:NW}, \cite{Brenner81:globalregularity:d9}, \cite{Pecher76:NLW:global}, \cite{segal63:semigroup}, \cite{Vonwahl75:NW}, \cite{velo85:global:sol:NLW}, \cite{Velo89:globalsolution:NLW} and references therein.
-Strauss in \cite{Strauss:NLW:decay} investigated the asymptotics of the global solution for the superconformal case $3\leq p<5$.
-He showed that the solution scatters to linear wave in $H^1$ with compactly supported initial data (for asymptotic behaviours of this type, we refer to the author's companion paper \cite{yang:scattering:NLW} and references therein).
-This scattering result relied on the pointwise decay estimate $t^{\ep-1}$ for any $\epsilon >0$, which has later been improved to $t^{-1}$ for the strictly superconformal case $3<p<5$ and to $t^{-1}\ln t$ for the conformal case $p=3$ by Wahl in \cite{vonWahl72:decay:NLW:super}.
+The existence of global classical solutions has early been obtained by J\"{o}rgens in \cite{Jorgens61:energysub:NLW:lowerd}, with various kinds of extensions in \cite{Brenner79:globalregularity:NW}, \cite{Brenner81:globalregularity:d9}, \cite{velo85:global:sol:NLW}, \cite{Velo89:globalsolution:NLW}, \cite{Pecher76:NLW:global}, \cite{segal63:semigroup}, \cite{Vonwahl75:NW} and references therein.
+Strauss in \cite{Strauss:NLW:decay} investigated the asymptotics of the global solutions for the super-conformal case $3\leq p<5$.
+He showed that the solution scatters to linear wave in $H^1$ with compactly supported initial data (see detailed discussion regarding the scattering results in the author's companion paper \cite{yang:scattering:NLW} and references therein).
+This scattering result relied on the pointwise decay estimate $t^{\ep-1}$ with $\epsilon >0$, which has later been improved to $t^{-1}$ for the strictly super-conformal case $3<p<5$ and to $t^{-1}\ln t$ for the conformal case $p=3$ by Wahl in \cite{vonWahl72:decay:NLW:super}.
 The starting point of these asymptotic decay estimates is the conservation of approximate conformal energy derived by using the conformal Killing vector field as multiplier.
-The superconformal structure of the equation plays the role that the corresponding conformal energy (including the potential energy contributed by the nonlinearity) is controlled by the initial data as the spacetime integral arising from the nonlinearity is nonnegative, which in particular implies the uniform bound of the $L^2$ norm of the solution and the time decay of the potential energy.
-These a priori bounds force the solution to decay in time by viewing the nonlinearity as inhomogeneous term of the linear wave equation.
-Another geometric point of view to see this conformal structure is the method of conformal compactification (see \cite{ChristodoulouYangM}, \cite{ChDNull}), based on which together with the representation formula for linear wave equation, Bieli-Szpak obtained shaper decay estimate for the solution with compactly supported initial data in \cite{Roger:3DNLW:symmetry}, \cite{Bieli:3DNLW}.
+The super-conformal structure of the equation plays the role that the corresponding conformal energy (including the potential energy contributed by the nonlinearity) is controlled by the initial data as the spacetime integral arising from the nonlinearity is nonnegative, which in particular implies the uniform bound of the $L^2$ norm of the solution and the time decay of the potential energy.
+These a priori bounds lead to the time decay of the solutions.
+Another geometric point of view to see this conformal structure is the method of conformal compactification (see \cite{ChristodoulouYangM}, \cite{ChDNull}), based on which together with the representation formula for linear wave equation, Bieli-Szpak obtained shaper decay estimates for the solution with compactly supported initial data in \cite{Bieli:3DNLW}.